 The main secret is to balance your outfit and carefully put together designer fashion and cheap items.
 Never spend too much money on basics.
-You can get great quality at H&M, Gap and Uniqlo.
-You will not be able to make a huge difference between a cotton button down white shirt from, let’s say, Jil Sander and one from Uniqlo.
+You can get excellent quality at H&M, Gap and Uniqlo.
+You will not be able to make a massive difference between a cotton button-down white shirt from, let’s say, Jil Sander and one from Uniqlo.
 By the way, I can’t wait for them to introduce online shopping in Canada.
 I got this leather moto jacket from Zara in Italy for 70 euros 4 years ago.

 While you can cheat with a pair of Zara or H&M jeans, your accessories will make the difference.
-Elevate a basic denim – T-shirt combo with a pair of designer shoes for a refined and polished look.
-Plus, designer shoes are more likely to have a lower price point than a full designer garment.
-If you are lucky enough, you can get them on sales.
+Elevate a basic denim – T-shirt combo with a couple of designer shoes for a refined and polished look.
+Plus, designer shoes are more likely to have a lower price point than a complete designer garment.
+If you are lucky enough, you can get them on sale.
 Holt Renfrew, Nordstrom, Net-a-Porter, Farfetch and other luxury retailers have great deals at the end of the season.
 I got this pair of Saint Laurent boots for about 300 CAD.
-It’s their third season and they still look like new.
-If you are still not happy with the prices, browse online luxury outlets like outnet.com where you can get designer clothing for almost 80% off.
+It’s their third season, and they still look like new.
+If you are still not happy with the prices, browse online luxury outlets like outnet.com, where you can get designer clothing for almost 80% off.

-You can go along with a mid range bag from brands like Furla, Coach or Fossil.
-The great thing about these companies is that they are actually specialized in manufacturing leather goods and will offer you a decent quality purse for under $300.
+You can go along with a mid-range bag from brands like Furla, Coach or Fossil.
+The great thing about these companies is that they specialize in manufacturing leather goods and offer you a decent quality purse for under $300.
 I got mine from Fossil for 170CAD.

-Stalk the luxury department stores and literally touch fabrics and analyze styles.
-Then go back to your favorite fast fashion stores and buy something similar.
-And to be clear, I don’t encourage you to buy knock offs.
-It is about you developing that keen eye and intuition for choosing beautiful and great looking fashion for less.
+Stalk the luxury department stores and touch fabrics, and analyze styles.
+Then go back to your favourite fast fashion stores and buy something similar.
+And to be clear, I don’t encourage you to buy knock-offs.
+It is about you developing that keen eye and intuition for choosing beautiful and great-looking fashion for less.
 I got this very cozy tweed dress from Zara for only $12.